Registrants who are unable to practice may be granted a Leave of Absence, LOA from Practice Status.

-If a Registrant requires more than 12 months of leave, it is suggested they consider the non-practicing classification.
+If a Registrant requires more than 12 months of leave, it is recommended to consider the non-practicing classification.

-Each province and/or territory of Canada has legislation governing employment standards and regulations specific to leaves of absence.
-For the purposes of this policy, the definition of “Leave of Absence” may or may not be in absolute alignment with provincial laws, regulations and employment standards of each Registrant’s province of work.
-Reference to any applicable provincial/territorial legislation or regulations is solely for the purpose of defining types of leave that qualify under that provincial law for an employment absence.
-The policy terms and conditions for a College registration Leave of Absence shall be established and approved by the governing Board of Directors of the College and changed at the discretion of CVRP, as deemed necessary to maintain the integrity of the Registration policies of the College.
+Each province/state and/or territory has legislation governing employment standards and regulations specific to leaves of absence.
+For the purposes of this policy, the definition of “Leave of Absence” may or may not be in absolute alignment with provincial/state laws, regulations and employment standards of each Registrant’s region of work.
+Reference to any applicable provincial/territorial/state legislation or regulations is solely for the purpose of defining types of leave that qualify under that law for an employment absence.
+The policy terms and conditions for a College registration Leave of Absence shall be established and approved by the governing Board of Directors of the College and amended at the discretion of CVRP, as deemed necessary to maintain the integrity of the Registration policies of the College.

 Types of Leave